Injured Mets' deGrom out for major time, no set return date

 DeGrom reported to camp healthy this year and had permitted one run over five innings in Grapefruit League games, striking out 10.
 The right-hander’s most recent outing was Sunday against the Cardinals.

-Earlier in camp, deGrom said he plans to opt out of his contract after this season and become a free agent.
+Earlier in camp, deGrom said he planned to opt out of his contract after this season and become a free agent.

+As for opening day and beyond, Showalter said the Mets have a little time to figure it out.

+“We’ll get our arms around it now that we know what we’re dealing with,” he said.
+“We’re able to do some maneuvering now.”

-If all goes well in the simulated game, Scherzer would be available to pitch opening day on five days of rest, manager Buck Showalter said.
+Before deGrom’s diagnosis was revealed, Showalter had said Scherzer would be available to pitch opening day on five days of rest, provided the simulated game went smoothly.

 “We’ll see how tomorrow goes,” he said.